Shopping near the Statue of Liberty

 • Financial District

-The Oculus is the world’s most expensive train station, serving 12 subway lines and the PATH train, with a beautiful mall inside of it.
+The Oculus is one of the world’s most expensive train stations, serving 12 subway lines and the PATH train, with a beautiful mall inside of it.
 Its wild exterior designed by Santiago Calatrava, which resembles the skeleton of a whale, has white metal-clad steel ribs that reach up and out which actually symbolize a hand releasing a dove.
-The structure is a lasting reminder of the attacks of September 11, 2001.
-It is in alignment with the sun’s solar angles on each September 11, from 8:46 am, when the first plane struck, until 10:28 am, when the second tower collapsed.
+The structure is a lasting reminder of the attacks of September 11, 2001 — it is in alignment with the sun’s solar angles on each September 11, from 8:46 am, when the first plane struck, until 10:28 am, when the second tower collapsed.
 Its central skylight fits this alignment and washes the Oculus floor with a beam of light.
-The new shopping center inside has stores like the Apple Store, Aesop, Kate Spade, John Varvatos and others.
+The shopping center inside boasts stores like the Apple Store, Aesop, Cole Haan, Golden Bar, Moleskine, John Varvatos and others.
 Dining includes Eataly, Gansevoort Market, Wasabi Sushi & Bento and more.

 • Shopping